-Developed by AIVL in collaboration with the National Park Services Submerged Resources Group and Marine Imaging Technologies, the near-millimeter accurate 3-D models are built using digital optical imagery, rather than lasers.
-Unlike 3-D images, which enable a static view in three dimensions, these models are able to represent the volume of an object from all sides with high-resolution, allowing, for the first time, visual exploration at scales approaching what humans see in air.
+The near-millimeter-accurate 3-D models are built using digital optical imagery rather than lasers.
+Unlike 3-D images, which enable a static view in three dimensions, these models are able to represent the volume of an object from all sides with high resolution—giving researchers the ability for the first time to visually explore at scales approaching what humans see in air.

 Currently, 3-D models take months of processing back in the lab.
 But the new underwater imaging system will make the models possible in shorter periods of time—even during expeditions at sea.

-"This is really exciting because the deep sea is a realm with very limited access," says Tim Shank, a deep-sea biologist at WHOI.
-"Even when scientists are able to dive in a submersible, like the Human Occupied Vehicle Alvin, we typically have just a few hours on the seafloor per day.
-Due to the great pressures that increase with ocean depth, it's impossible to step out of the sub and experience the terrain and its thriving ecosystems in three dimensions."
+“This is really exciting, because the deep sea is a realm with very limited access,” said Tim Shank, a deep-sea biologist at WHOI.
+“Even when scientists are able to dive in a submersible, like the human-occupied vehicle Alvin, we typically have just a few hours on the seafloor per day, and it’s impossible to step out of the sub and experience the terrain and its thriving ecosystems in three dimensions.”

-"These high-resolution 3-D models will allow us to visually walk through the seafloor landscape among the biological communities that live there, much like a wildlife biologist would walk through a rain forest," adds Shank, who plans to collaborate with AIVL to generate 3-D models of deep-sea coral ecosystems off the coast of Colombia during an expedition there later this year.
+“These high-resolution 3-D models will allow us to visually walk through the seafloor landscape among the biological communities that live there, much like a wildlife biologist would walk through a rain forest,” Shank said.